Frequently Asked Questions

 .....WHO COLLECTS BACKGROUND AND MEDICAL INFORMATION?

-Additionally, adoption professionals routinely ask the potential birthmother to provide a written verification of her pregnancy before presenting adoptive parents to her.
+Adoption professionals routinely ask the potential birthmother to provide a verification of her pregnancy before presenting adoptive parents to her.
 PAPs are strongly cautioned not to provide financial assistance to any potential birthmother until pregnancy is verified, and upon advise from their adoption attorney and/or adoption agency.

-Additionally, the adoption professional presenting the situation typically asks the birthmother to complete a comprehensive social, medical, general background information questionnaire, including information about the birthfather.
+The adoption professional presenting the adoption oppoprtunity typically asks the potential birthmother to complete a comprehensive social, medical, general background information questionnaire, including information about the birthfather.
 She is asked to sign an authorization for any medical professional to release all pregnancy-related medical information to the adoptive parents.
-She will likely be asked to also provide a copy of her social security card and a driver's license or other identification, and to provide a color photograph of herself, other children, and of the birthfather if available.
-When PAPs and a particular birthmother are considering each other, all written information concerning her and her situation can be requested by the PAPs.
+She will likely be asked to also provide a copy of her a driver's license or other official identification, and to provide a color photograph of herself, other children, and of the birthfather if available.
+When PAPs and a particular potential birthmother are considering each other, all written information concerning her and her situation can be requested by the PAPs.

-Ask your legal representative to review all the available information concerning your birthmother/birthfather situation , and to inform you of legal rights and risks.
+Ask your legal representative to review all the available information concerning the adoption opportunity, and to inform you of legal rights and risks.

 <Return to Questions>